This series puts first-year students in front of nationally renowned scholars, scientists, and civic leaders.

 Prof. James W. McGinity: Pharmaceutical Inventions Developed by Students and Faculty in the College of Pharmacy

-Two issued patents and a patent application on innovations developed by students and faculty in the College of Pharmacy will be discussed during this presentation.
-The ‘963 patent protects the abuse-deterrent sustained release opioid tablet product, “OxyContin®.”
-This patent has not only generated more revenue for UT than any other patent in the history of the University, but this abuse-deterrent technology saves the lives of many who are unable to physically extract the opioid from these tablets.
+Hear about two issued patents and a patent application on innovations developed by students and faculty in the College of Pharmacy.
+One of these, the ‘963 patent, protects the abuse-deterrent sustained release opioid tablet, “OxyContin®.”
+This patent has generated more revenue for UT than any other patent in the history of the University.
+In addition, this abuse-deterrent technology saves the lives of many who are unable to extract the opioid from these tablets.

 Prof. Lauren Ancel Meyers: Tracking and Curbing the Next Deadly Pandemic